Marvbudd/shoebox/docs/features/collections.md

 ### Deleting Maintenance Collections

 Maintenance collections are regular collections and can be deleted using **Collections > Delete Collection**.
 However, it's often easier to simply re-run **Create Maintenance Collections** to replace them with updated data.

+## Symlink-Named Collections

+Symlink-named collections are generated from directory groupings represented by symlink-backed archive items.

+### When to Use This

+Use this immediately after **Archive > Add Media Metadata** creates `accessions.json` when your archive items are symlink-backed and you want Shoebox collections that mirror existing source folder groupings.

+This helps operators apply bulk metadata by group, especially when source directory names carry useful context such as date, activity, or location.

+### Creating Symlink-Named Collections

+1. Go to **Collections > Create Symlink Named Collections**
+2. Shoebox checks for `mklinks.conf` next to `accessions.json`
+3. Shoebox reads line 2 of `mklinks.conf` as the source directory root
+4. For each top-level directory represented by symlink targets under that root, Shoebox creates or updates one collection

+Rules:
+- Only symlink-backed archive items are considered
+- Non-symlink items are ignored
+- Items outside the configured source root are ignored
+- Collection `text` and `title` are set to the source directory name
+- Collection key is derived from the source directory name with spaces removed
+- If a collection already exists, items are added without duplicating existing links

+If `mklinks.conf` is missing or line 2 is missing/invalid, Shoebox warns the operator and does not create symlink-named collections.

 ## Validation